• Skip to primary navigation

 • Slowly add vanilla extract and egg.
 Mix until well blended.

-• In a separate bowl, mix flour and ground cinnamon, and salt.
+• In a separate bowl, whisk together the flour, cinnamon, and salt.

 • In 1 cup portions, gradually add flour-cinnamon mixture into the bowl with the wet ingredients.
-Mix until all ingredients are fully incorporated.
-Don’t overmix!
+Mix just until all ingredients are fully incorporated.
+Be careful not to overmix in this step.

-• Use your cookie press to press out cookie dough in various shapes onto ungreased cookie pans.
+• Use a spatula to fill a cookie press, taking care not to overfill the press.
+Use your cookie press to press out cookie dough in various shapes onto ungreased cookie pans.

-• Bake at 375 degrees for 6-8 minutes each.
-Mine were done right at 7 minutes, but watch your oven carefully.
+• Bake at 375°F degrees for 6-8 minutes each.
 The edges should just be slightly golden brown.

 Tried this recipe?Please leave a star rating and comment!
 Then snap a pic of your dish and share it on social media.
 Tag @UrbanBlissLife and #UrbanBlissLife!